-University of Maryland University College conducts five eight-week terms in Asia during each academic year, beginning in mid-to-late August and ending in July.
-The dates for each term are shown on the back cover of this Catalog.
-There may be variations in this schedule to accommodate military maneuvers and other commitments which adult, part-time students have.
+University of Maryland University College conducts five eight-week terms in Asia during each academic year, beginning in mid-to-late August and ending in July, and five ten-week online Distance Education terms, beginning in September and ending in August.
+The dates for each term are shown on the inside back cover of this Catalog.
+There may be variations in the on-site schedule to accommodate military maneuvers and other commitments which adult, part-time students have.
 The individual education centers publicize registration, term dates, and course offerings.
 Registration is normally held at the education center for one or two weeks before the opening of the term.
 Classes are usually held on or near military installations.